- Food and Cooking»

 Then you should adjust the quantity used according to what strength of flavors you have to work with.

-You don't have to tie yourself down to a particular variety of onion that is called for in a recipe.
+Be creative when using onions because tying yourself down to a particular variety of onion that is called for in a recipe can really limit your flavor options.

-If your recipe calls for a Red onion, you should take a good look at the dish itself, and you will probably be able to safely change over to a Yellow or even White onion without doing any harm to the flavor of the dish.
+If your recipe calls for a Red onion, you should take a good look at what else is in the dish itself, and you will probably be able to safely change over to a Yellow or even White onion without doing any harm to the flavor of the dish.

 Ask yourself things like;